 "Not all of us can do great things but we can do small things with great love."- St. Mother Teresa

 Our exclusive paint supplier is Brod-Dugan/Sherwin Williams.
 They donate the first 300 gallons of paint, then sell the remaining 500-800 gallons to us at cost.
-They visit each homeowner to measure the job and discuss color options.
-Obviously we could not provide this program without their ongoing support.
+A company representative visits each homeowner to measure the job and discuss color options.
+Obviously, we could not provide this program without their ongoing support.
 Other significant partners are the Alton Foundation, Alton Woman's Home Association, Boeing Employees Charitable Fund, State Farm Insurance Company and Castelli's Restaurant at 255.

-Dale Neudecker, a Pride, Inc. Board member, created the Bucket Brigade project in 1988.
+Dale Neudecker, a Pride, Inc. Board member created the Bucket Brigade project in 1988.
 That first year his volunteer teams painted 23 homes.
-In 30 years, the project has grown to over 50 volunteer teams and more than 1,500 homes painted in River Bend communities.
+In 30 years, the project has grown to over 50 volunteer teams who have painted more than 1,500 homes in Riverbend communities.

-The Bucket Brigade Committee consists of approximately 20 members, visit each nominated home to evaluate its qualification for the program.
+The Bucket Brigade Committee, visits each nominated home to evaluate its qualification for the program.
 To nominate a home, please download the form at www.prideincorporated.org.